MohiniPanini/CS180PJ05/README.md

 // LoginGUI.java \\

   Functionality: Represents the first GUI the user sees when running the program.
 The user is prompted to enter username and password if they already have an account or create an account if they do not.
+When create account is selected, it ask for the username first and if the input is valid, which means it's not empty, does not contain " ", ",", "|", and it's not already exist, then it will ask for the password which must be at least 8 characters including lowercase, uppercase, and number, but not including " ", ",", "|".
+If valid password was entered, It will create a new account.

   Testing: